-Denver Moves Everyone brings together the collective voices of Denverites into a shared vision and goals, supported by a performance framework, to shape the future of transportation in Denver.
+Denver Moves Everyone brings together the collective voices of Denverites into a shared vision and goals, supported by an investment strategy to shape the future of transportation in Denver.

-Denver Moves Everyone connects Denver's future vision with the tools DOTI needs to make that vision a reality.
-DME encompasses the strategic transportation plan for the City and County of Denver through 2050.
-DME brings together modal, area, and corridor plans and align DOTI priorities and decisions toward DME goals.
-Importantly, DME provides DOTI with a set of new tools and data along with decisive and bold guidance to help make Denver's transportation vision a reality.
+Denver Moves Everyone is the strategic transportation plan for the City and County of Denver through 2050.
+DME brings together modal, area, and corridor plans and strategically prioritizes transportation improvements in alignment with the community's goals.
+DME provides DOTI with a suite of data-driven tools that will guide the advancement of Denver's transportation vision.

-DENVERITES' VISION AND GOALS
+DENVERITES' VISION AND GOALS Ο